brunosilvade/Clima-agora/README.md

 ## Features

 - **City Search:** Users can enter the name of a city to retrieve its current weather information.
-- **Weather Details:** The dashboard provides details such as temperature, humidity, wind speed, and a brief description of the weather conditions.
+- **Weather Details:** The dashboard provides details such as temperature, humidity and wind speed
 - **Responsive Design:** The site is responsive and can be used on various devices, including mobile phones, tablets, and desktops.

 ## Technologies Used